Antonako1/atOS/README.md

 ## Features

 - 🖥️ **32-bit x86 Architecture** — runs on legacy and virtualized hardware.
-- 🛠️ **Assembler (Compiler and disassembler WIP)** — integrated experimental assembler and disassembler for low-level programming.
+- 🛠️ **Assembler and dissasembler (Compiler WIP)** — integrated experimental assembler and disassembler for low-level programming.
 - 🔓 **No Safety Barriers** — Ring 0, no protection layers or user/kernel enforcement, making it ideal for exploration.
 - 🗄️ **File System Support** — ISO9660 for CD-ROM images and FAT32 for local storage.
 - 🖥️ **Graphics & UI** — VBE-based graphics with custom [ATGL](SOURCE/LIBRARIES/ATGL/README.md) and [ATUI](SOURCE/LIBRARIES/ATUI/README.md) libraries.
 Examples are SANDBOX.BIN, PAINT.BIN and JOT.BIN